ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     #!/usr/bin/python

-    # Copyright: (c) 2017, Ansible Project
+    # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-Every file should have a copyright line with the original copyright holder.
+Every file should have a copyright line (see `The copyright notice <https://www.gnu.org/licenses/gpl-howto.en.html>`_) with the original copyright holder.
 Major additions to the module (for instance, rewrites) may add additional copyright lines.
-Code from the Ansible community should typically be assigned as "Copyright (c) 2017 Ansible Project" which covers all contributors.
 Any legal questions need to review the source control history, so an exhaustive copyright header is not necessary.

 The license declaration should be ONLY one line, not the full GPL prefix.
 If you notice a module with the full prefix, feel free to switch it to the